-By Líbhan Collins, Global Health Writes Contributor
+By Líbhan Collins, Key Correspondent for the Irish Forum for Global Health

 US-based Health Economist James Love delivered the keynote address at the Access to Medicines Ireland (AMI) 3rd annual conference on April 16, 2019.
 As Director of Knowledge Ecology International (KEI), a for-profit NGO, he advises UN agencies and governments about KEI-based research centred largely on public interest advocacy.